 Children’s Church resources for this weeks lectionary readings can be found at https://hodgehilljuniorchurch.wordpress.com/

-At 2.30pm there will be a Farsi Bible Study and gathering on Zoom
+At 2.30pm on Sunday there will be a Farsi Bible Study and gathering on Zoom

 Monday & Fridays at 11am